Gout, a painful form of arthritis, occurs when high levels of uric acid in the blood cause crystals to form and accumulate around a joint.

 Gout has been associated for centuries with overindulgence in meats, seafood and alcohol.
 The condition was, in fact, considered a disease of the wealthiest people — those who could afford such eating habits.
 And long before the cause of gout was understood, doctors had observed some benefit of a restricted diet on gout management.

-Once the cause was understood, a gout diet focused for many years on eliminating all foods that had moderate to high amounts of purine.
-The list of restricted foods included the following:
+For many years, treatment for gout focused on eliminating all foods that had moderate to high amounts of purine.
+The list of foods to avoid was long, which made the diet difficult to follow.

-More recent research on gout and specific foods has created a much clearer picture of the role of diet in disease management.
+More recent research on gout has created a clearer picture of the role of diet in disease management.
 Some foods should be avoided, but not all foods with purines should be eliminated.
-And some things should be included in your diet to control uric acid levels.
+And some foods should be included in your diet to control uric acid levels.

 The purpose of a gout diet today is to address all factors related to disease risk and management.
 Above all, the goals are a healthy weight and healthy eating — a message that applies to lowering the risk of many diseases.